Laykel/dotfiles/README.md

 ## To-do:
 - complete vim, kde saves
-- complete update and deploy scripts
-	- zsh plugins
 - update and enhance cheatsheets
 - try out neovim

 ## Content

 ### vim:
-- Contains my vimrc as well as a cheat sheet of vim, my bindings and my plugins.
+- Contains my vimrc as well as a cheat sheet, my bindings, and my plugins, managed through Vundle.
-- Install vundle first: `$ git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim`

 ### tmux:
-- Contains my tmux.conf file as well as the same kind of cheat sheet as for the others configs.
-- (Also a theme file for the tmux bar.)
+- Contains my tmux.conf file as well as a cheat sheet.
+(Also a theme file for the tmux bar)
-- Tmux plugin manager instal: `git clone https://github.com/tmux-plugins/tpm $HOME/.tmux/plugins/tpm`
+- Tmux plugin manager (TPM)

 ### zshrc:
-- It's just my zshrc file, with all my aliases, configs and plugins.
-(OhMyZsh)
+- Just my zshrc file, with all my aliases, configs and plugins, managed through oh-my-zsh.
-- oh-my-zsh: `sh -c "$(curl -fsSL https://raw.githubusercontent.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"`

 ### tldrrc:
 - The config file, with just a little thing to display colours.